 Do you think you could benefit from consulting a licensed professional?
 Consider calling our office at Thriveworks Counseling in Jersey City, NJ to get started today.

 Borderline Personality Disorder Professionals Available at Thriveworks in Jersey City, NJ

 Do you think you might have BPD and want a diagnosis?
 If so, consider reaching out to our team of licensed mental health professionals at Thriveworks Counseling in Jersey City, NJ.
 Our compassionate therapists, counselors, psychologists, and psychiatrists can give you support and care along your mental health journey.

 We know that finding time for mental health services isn’t always easy.
-That’s why we provide evening and weekend appointment options alongside a flexible, 23.5-hour cancellation policy.
-Some of our new clients can even meet with a provider within 48 hours of reaching out.
+That’s why we provide evening and weekend appointment options alongside a flexible cancellation policy.

 While our Jersey City office is conveniently located, you can also work with our therapists or counselors from anywhere you’d like.
 We offer remote counseling appointments via phone calls and video chats to let you get mental health care without leaving your home.